BuildToolsK2/ANT/README.md

 JavaStandaloneProjectFTP is the extension of JavaStandaloneProject which includes transfering the build file to the remote server using ftp, need to add commons-net-1.4.1.jar and jakarta-oro-2.0.8.jar to the ant lib directory.

-JavaStandaloneProjectSCP is similar to JavaStandaloneProjectFTP, here we transfers the build file using scp command.
+JavaStandaloneProjectSCP is similar to JavaStandaloneProjectFTP, here we transfers the build file using scp command, need to add jsch-0.1.53.jar to the ant lib directory.